worka-ai/anvil/docs/admin/01-deployment.md

 A single-node deployment is the simplest way to run Anvil and is perfect for development and testing.
 It consists of one Anvil instance and its required PostgreSQL databases.

-For a complete, working `docker-compose.yml` and a step-by-step tutorial for this setup, please refer to the [**Getting Started Guide**](../fundamentals/getting-started).
+For a complete, working `docker-compose.yml` and a step-by-step tutorial for this setup, please refer to the getting started guide.

 ## 3. Multi-Node Deployment (Single Region)